Skip to content

 grok mcp add playwright --command npx --args @playwright/mcp@latest

-Or edit the config files directly via gear → Open global config / Open project config.
-Click the new-session button in the sidebar to reload.
+Or edit the config via gear → Open global / project config, then click + to reload.

 Configuration